 For the history buff, and a trip closer to home, nothing is more fascinating than the Naval and Military Museum located right on the Buffalo waterfront.

 Speaking of the waterfront, The Canalside offers plenty of entertainment and free activities that change constantly.
 There are boat rentals and a huge sandbox, boardwalk games, and more.

 Rainy days need indoor activities, here are a few suggestions for some trips that won’t break the bank and are a nice change from the typical arcade, bounce house, trampoline park or laser tag, though we have those too.

 The Museum of Science is an excellent place for kids, fun and engaging exhibits that will keep them entertained.

 A short drive will take you into the picturesque little town of East Aurora, shop the boutiques on Main Street.
 Vidlers 5 and 10 Variety Store is a unique find.
-To quote them directly, “With over 75,000 items spread through 4 buildings on 2 levels, this is a shopping experience you won’t find on-line!
-Historic, nostalgic and just plain fun, you can spend hours here and still won’t see everything!”
+To quote them directly, “With over 75,000 items spread through 4 buildings on 2 levels, this is a shopping experience you won’t find online!
+Historic, nostalgic, and just plain fun, you can spend hours here and still won’t see everything!”

 East Aurora also has a great place that very young children will definitely enjoy.
 Spend the day at Explore and More, a touch and feel museum for the littlest kids.

 A trip to Hidden Valley Adventure is a safari adventure for the whole family.
-It’s truly a unique outdoor experience.
+It’s a truly unique outdoor experience.
 You’ll have an amazing day.
-This is a bit pricey but is an unusual and incredible day of family friendly adventures.
+This is a bit pricey but is an unusual and incredible day of family-friendly adventures.